ownermood2/MissQuiz/README.md

 - Open an issue on GitHub

 ### Contributing
-1. Fork the repository
+Want to contribute?
+We'd love your help!

+1. Read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines
-2. Create a feature branch
+2. Fork the repository and create a feature branch
-3. Make your changes
+3. Make your changes following our code style (Black, isort, flake8)
-4. Test thoroughly
+4. Test thoroughly in both PM and group chats
-5. Submit a pull request
+5. Submit a pull request with a clear description

+See [CONTRIBUTING.md](CONTRIBUTING.md) for complete contribution guidelines.

 ## 📝 License